Volsci devictis Veliternus ager ademptus: Velitras coloni ab urbe missi et colonia deducta. The Volsci, having been

 Velletri was a prosperous Roman town; inscriptions and literary sources tell that it had many temples, that the forum was located near the current cathedral and that it included a theatre.
 Memories of that glorious past can be seen almost only at the local archaeological museum.

 Medieval memories: (left) rose window of Badia della SS.ma Trinità (XIIIth century): (centre) detail of the portal of S. Lorenzo (XIth century);

 (right) capital on a building near S. Salvatore (XIVth century)

 Velletri was crossed by Via Appia and because of its position on a hill it blocked the passage of an army coming from the south and on its way to Rome.
-The town was surrounded by walls (entirely lost) and the coat of arms of the town includes a gigantic tower (perhaps Porta Napoletana) surrounded by the motto: Est mihi libertas papalis et imperialis (I have been given freedom by the pope and the emperor) which indicates that during the Middle Ages, unlike many other neighbouring towns, Velletri was not the fief of powerful families such as the Colonna or the Savelli, but a Comune (free town).
+The town was surrounded by walls (entirely lost) and its coat of arms includes a gigantic tower (perhaps Porta Napoletana) surrounded by the motto: Est mihi libertas papalis et imperialis (I have been given freedom by the pope and the emperor) which indicates that during the Middle Ages, unlike many other neighbouring towns, Velletri was not the fief of powerful families such as the Colonna or the Savelli, but a Comune (free town).

 Torre del Trivio (meeting point of three streets)

 In 1354, when the popes resided at Avignon and even in Rome there

 was a major attempt to establish a Comune, the inhabitants of Velletri completed the construction